uno-labs-solana-hackathon/loyalty-vm-contract/README.md

 ## Accounts

-- __Program__ -- Loyalty's program of The Colophony on Solana's blockchain.
+- __Program__ -- Loyalty program of The Colophony on Solana's blockchain.
 It is owner of accounts of `clients`.
 - __Retail network__
 	- _Payer_ -- An account which pay a fee running an on-chain `program`.
-This account registered in `program`.
+This account's public key hardcoded in `program`.
 	- _Blocker_ -- A special account which can blocking an account of `client`.
+This account's public key hardcoded in `program`.
-- __Client__ -- An account produced by the Colophony loyalty program.
+	- _Client_ -- An account produced by loyalty program of the Colophony.
 May be produced by an account of `Payer` of a Retail network only.
 - __Client payer__ -- A Solana's account for pay a fee transaction between two `clients`.

 ## Commands